Académie Ste-Cécile International School is an AUTHORIZED IB WORLD SCHOOL offering the Middle Years Programme and Diploma Programme.

 For Course option, students may pick and choose from a diverse range of academic subjects, which may be taken at the Higher Level (HL) or Standard Level (SL).

-The International Baccalaureate Middle Years Programme (IB MYP) is compulsory for all students in Grades 7 to 10.
-Students will be introduced to concepts of inquiry-based and lifelong learning and will gain valuable preparation for the IB DP in Grades 11 and 12.
-Personal and Community Projects must be submitted in order to complete the programme.
+The IB MYP is compulsory for all students in Grades 7 and 8.
+Students are introduced to concepts of inquiry-based and lifelong learning and gain valuable preparation for the IB DP in Grades 11 and 12.

 What is the Advanced Placement Program®?